 In the pathway section of the MMTB, a BRENDA pathway can be choosen from a dropdown list.
 The result shows all reactions that are associated to this pathway.
 The result table gives the same information like normal reaction queries and can also be downloaded as reaction file.

 The last important part of the MMTB is the analyis page.
 It allows to perform some basicmethods online.
-At the moment, the MMTB features Flux Balance Analysis (FBA), Flux Variability Analysis (FVA), and a metabolite replacement tool (BETA!).
-Metabolite Flux Minimization (MFM) will be included soon!
+At the moment, the MMTB features Flux Balance Analysis (FBA), Flux Variability Analysis (FVA), a metabolite replacement tool (BETA!), Metabolite Flux Minimization (MFM), and Split-ratio Analysis (SRA).

 Additionally, the MMTB is able to create a scatter plot to compare two flux distributions, obtained by either FBA/MOMA, FVA, or MFM. he flux distributions can be either CSV or TXT format.
 The scatter plot can be adjusted for your personal needs regarding display style, point and axis labeling, significances, and error bars.
 You can download the scatter plot by right-clicking on it and choosing "save as...".

 New: Metano features a AMEBA-like graph visualization of Split-ratio analyses.